RainiBenaiah/ML-Pipeline-Summative-/README.md

 - **ML Backend**: Deployed on Render
 - **Web Frontend**: Deployed on Vercel
-- **Database**: Connected to the backend for storing historical data and predictions
+- **Database**: Connected to the backend for storing historical data and predictions,MongoDB

 ## Getting Started